 Step 2: Assign ownership.
 Each model card needs a named owner: a person accountable for accuracy, currency, and completeness.
 Distributed ownership across data science, engineering, and compliance teams fails.
 Assign one owner per system with authority to request inputs from all contributing teams.

 Step 3: Populate the nine Annex IV sections.
 Work through each section systematically.
 Sections 1 through 3 (general description, system elements, monitoring and control) draw from engineering documentation.
-Sections 4 through 7 (risk management, data governance, testing, bias evaluation) require inputs from data science, risk, and compliance.
-Sections 8 and 9 (standards and conformity) require legal and regulatory input.
+Sections 4 through 5 (performance metrics, risk management) require inputs from data science and risk functions.
+Section 6 (lifecycle changes) requires ongoing input from engineering.
+Sections 7 and 8 (harmonised standards, conformity declaration) require legal and regulatory input.
+Section 9 (post-market monitoring) bridges engineering and compliance.

 Step 4: Cross-reference against NIST and ISO 42001.
 Using the crosswalk table above, tag each section with the parallel framework requirements it satisfies.
 Fill any gaps.
 NIST AI RMF organizational governance (GOVERN function) and ISO 42001 management system requirements (Clauses 4 through 10) supplement the technical documentation with the organizational context auditors expect.